Criticality in the Bose-Hubbard model with three-body repulsion: Abstract

 \section{Abstract}

 We study the attractive Bose-Hubbard model with a tunable, on-site three-body constraint.
 It is shown that the critical behavior of the system undergoing a phase transition from pair-superfluid to superfluid at unit filling depends on the value of the three-body repulsion.
-In particular, a critical exponent and the central charge governing the quantum phase transition are shown to have repulsion dependent features.
-In consequence, the model extends the list of known systems violating the universality hypothesis.
+In particular, we calculate critical exponents and the central charge governing the quantum phase transition.